kaustubhkagrawal/vedicverse/src/content/_index.md

 # Banner
 banner:
   title: "The Ultimate Starter Template You Need To Start Your Next Project"
-  content: "Nextplate is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
+  content: "VedicVerse is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
   image: "/images/banner.png"
   button:
     enable: true